Textualize/textual/docs/blog/posts/text-area-learnings.md

 Yet, the more features we add, the more opinionated the widget becomes, and the less that users will feel like they can build it into their _own_ thing.
+Finding the sweet spot between feature-rich and flexible is no easy task.

+I don't think the answer is clear, and I don't believe it's possible to please everyone.

+Regardless, I'm happy with where we've landed, and I'm really excited to see what people build using `TextArea` in the future!